thkwznk/aseprite-scripts/ROADMAP.md

 - [Test-Feature] Super Simple Mode where you can only edit the Tab color
 - [Test-Feature] Export to Aseprite theme (extension)

+Update v2.0.0:

+- [Improvement] A new color (set) - Window Title Bar

 Future:

+- [Feature] Add a Dark theme template
 - [Feature] [Blocked] Separate "field_background" when Aseprite fixes the menu shadow
-- [Feature] Add a Dark theme template
 - [Feature] [Blocked] Add separate color for Tooltip Text (Tooltip Section?) - currently it doesn't work due to a bug
 - [Feature] Generating a theme from the current color palette
 - [Refactor] Add a Default model next to Template - Template is a template, default is default